Co-founders

 What If There's No Cofounder Agreement?

 In this situation, consider using a structured mediation tool or a neutral third party to facilitate the conversation.
-AI-powered platforms like Servanda can help cofounders create written agreements that bring clarity to exactly these kinds of high-stakes, emotionally charged negotiations — especially when no formal structure existed before.
+AI-powered platforms like Servanda can help cofounders create written agreements that bring clarity to these high-stakes, emotionally charged negotiations — especially when no formal structure existed before.

 Get a Lawyer, Even If You Like Your Cofounder

 This isn't about trust.
 It's about precision.
 Startup separation agreements involve equity, tax implications, intellectual property, and potential future liabilities.
 A startup attorney will catch things you won't.
-You don't need to make it adversarial — many departing cofounders use the same law firm to draft a mutual separation agreement, with each founder having their own attorney review it.
+Many departing cofounders use the same law firm to draft a mutual separation agreement, with each founder having their own attorney review it.

 Step 4: Plan the Transition